He has produced 6-4 records in each of his first two seasons as the head coach for the Cowboys.

 Aside from his off the field administrative duties he has been a highly successful offensive line coach for the Cowboys.

-He has coached six All-Americans in his five seasons at HSU and Josh Knox won the Rimington Trophy as the nation’s top center in 2006.
+He has coached seven All-America offensive linemen or tight ends in his coaching career at HSU and Josh Knox won the Rimington Trophy as the nation’s top center in 2006.
 Three of his players have played in national all-star games.

 His 2010 unit fronted an offense that led the nation in total offense at over 515 yards per game.
 Koby Parker was named an All-American by the American Football Coaches Association, the Associated Press and D3football.com.